2023 AIHL season: Exhibition games

-Melbourne Mustangs were the first AIHL team to announce pre-season exhibition games/events.
-On 4 March 2023 the Mustangs will host a delayed 10 year team anniversary reunion.
-The event sees a three team tournament of exhibition games played at O’Brien Icehouse.
-The Mustangs and Melbourne Ice organised a two game exhibition series pre-season for February and March 2023.
-The second game of the series would be held on Good Friday and would raise money for the Royal Children's Hospital.
-In early March the Brave travelled up to Brisbane to play a two game pre-season series against the Lightning.
-The series is to make up for the exhibition game the Brave cancelled at the end of August 2022, ahead of the AIHL Finals.
-The Central Coast Rhinos and Newcastle Northstars jointly announced a two-game series for the beginning of April 2023.
-First game to be played at Erina Ice Arena and second game at Hunter Ice Skating Centre.
+In the lead up to Season 2023, eight exhibition games were organised between different AIHL teams.
+The Mustangs and Ice organised a two game series for February and March 2023.
+The second of these games doubled as a charity event for The Royal Children's Hospital Melbourne.
+The Mustangs, Ice, O'Brien Icehouse and The District Docklands raised $30,109 for the hospital's Good Friday Appeal.
+The Brave and Lightning arranged a three game series to replace the missed series in August 2022 when the Brave pulled out due to preparations for the AIHL Finals.
+Two games would be played in Brisbane and one in Canberra.
+The Central Coast Rhinos lined up three pre-season games.
+One against the Sydney Bears at Erina Ice Arena and two against the Newcastle Northstars, one at Erina and one in Newcastle.
+In addition to the eight games, on 4 March 2023, the Melbourne Mustangs organised a delayed 10 year team anniversary reunion tournament involving current and former players, staff and supporters.
+The event saw 3 teams play in a round-robin tournament at O'Brien Icehouse.

 Personnel changes

 2023 team staff and coaching changes included:

 Sydney Ice Dogs appointing a new head coach, Jason Kvisle, and associate coach, Jimmy Dufour, after letting Czech coach, Ondrej Cervenka, leave the team.
 Melbourne Ice had a number of ins, outs and role changes at the team.
 Canadian Kerry Goulet was appointed head coach.
 Sandy Gardner moved from head coach to assistant coach and is joined by Michael Flaherty and the rejoining Brent Laver.
 Keira Dunwoody joins the Ice from the Melbourne Ducks and rounds out the coaching department.
 In other team position changes at the Ice, Marie-Bernadette La Rose left her role as marketing manager after four years with the team, while Erin Tempest and Trevor Dickson were appointed to the roles of Director Secretariate and Director of Hockey Operations respectively.
 Melbourne Mustangs confirmed last season's head coach, Canadian Chris Lawrence would be returning to the team in 2023, but on the playing roster, so the Mustangs replaced Lawrence with American Pat McMahon, who had previous experience with Victorian junior teams and the Melbourne Ducks in the PHL in 2022.
 Brisbane Lightning's admission into the AIHL brought with it early pre-season changes at the team.
 Peter Holmes joined the Lightning as general manager and governor, replacing the outgoing Josh Labrie (GM) and Matthew Meyer (governor).
 Ash Jackson was then brought into the team in December 2022 as the new Director of Marketing, Media and Publicity.
 Ash has previous marketing campaign experience with the 2022 FIBA Women's Basketball World Cup and overseen projects with the AFL, FIFA and the ICC.
+Melbourne Mustangs and head coach Patrick McMahon parted ways in July 2023 due to unforeseen circumstances that required him to travel home to America.

 Player transfers

+All player transfers by the ten AIHL teams for season 2023.